cosinewaves/beta/README.md

 ### `state(initialValue) -> state<T>`

 Create a reactive state value.
+Call the state with no arguments to read the state, and call it with an argument to modify the state.

+> Calling the state with a second parameter of a boolean will determine whether to force any evaluations to respond.
+Please see below for more information.

 ```lua
 local health = state(100)